 Who can apply for a parking permit?

-Applicants must live in a parking permit program area to be eligible for a residential parking permit.
+Applicants must live in a parking permit program area to be eligible for a residential parking permit and visitor permit.

 How many permits can I have?

 Residential parking permits are limited to one permit per licensed driver and are valid for two (2) calendar years.
+Visitor permits are limited to one visitor permit per household and are valid for the same two (2) calendar years as a parking permit.
 To apply for a permit, applicants must submit a current DMV driver’s license for each resident requesting a permit and current DMV vehicle registration(s) for each vehicle.

 Where do I place my parking permit sticker?

 Parking permit stickers valid from January 1, 2020 to December 31, 2021 must be displayed on the outside, lower left corner of the rear window.

 I purchased a new vehicle and need to cancel an existing parking permit.
 How do I do this?

 Submit an online application at www.cityofsanmateo.org/RPPP for the new vehicle and mark "Replacement" on the application.

 I purchased a new vehicle and don't have the permanent license plate number.
 Can I apply for a parking permit?